Parliament’s Media, Culture and Antiquities Committee passed a bill regarding the formation of media regulators on Monday.

 Proponents of the divided bills believe they will usher in a new era of media practice in Egypt, but critics say the diversion from a unified bill changes the scope of the law, leaving media regulation up for grabs.

-Moataz al-Shazly, a member of the culture and media committee in Parliament, stated in an interview with Mada Masr last week that the divided bills “will be a gift from the parliamentary committee for culture and media, to the Egyptian people.
+Moataz al-Shazly, a member of the Media, Culture and Antiquities Committee in Parliament, stated in an interview with Mada Masr last week that the divided bills “will be a gift from the parliamentary committee for culture and media, to the Egyptian people.
 These laws will initiate a qualitative leap in media performance.”

 However, Salah Eissa, secretary general of the current Supreme Press Council, holds a different view.